Parental Relocation in New York

 - Whether or not there was a geographical restriction agreed upon by both parties in the separation agreement or original divorce decree

-Whether you are the custodial parent who is seeking to relocate with your child or if you are the noncustodial parent who wishes to contest such a move, we suggest that you contact our Long Island parental relocation attorneys at Wisselman & Associates We have been practicing family and divorce law in Long Island for more than 30 years.
+Whether you are the custodial parent who is seeking to relocate with your child or if you are the noncustodial parent who wishes to contest such a move, we suggest that you contact our Long Island parental relocation attorneys at Wisselman, Harounian & Associates in Great Neck.
+We have been practicing family and divorce law on Long Island for more than 30 years.
+Our firm meets the needs of our clients by offering high-quality representation and cost-effective legal services.
 We can help explain the legal ramifications of parental relocation and we can provide you with professional legal representation in this matter.

-To discuss your case in more detail, contact Wisselman & Associates to schedule your free initial case evaluation.
+Discuss your case in more detail.
+Contact our long island law firm to schedule your free initial case evaluation.